 VictoriaMetrics: Often used as a consolidated metrics backend in large observability platforms.

-Why VictoriaMetrics is often chosen in production
+When VictoriaMetrics is chosen in operations

 Practical interpretation for system design workloads: